In This Article

 Babuk ransomware is a dangerous malware that has evolved significantly since its initial discovery in 2021.
 With its adoption of a double extortion tactic and RaaS model, Babuk ransomware has become a major threat to both individuals and organizations.
 It is important for individuals and organizations to take steps to protect themselves from Babuk ransomware and other types of malware, including keeping their software up to date, using strong passwords, and being wary of phishing emails.

-If you’d like to see how the Lepide Data Security Platform can help to detect ransomware, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help to detect ransomware, schedule a demo with one of our engineers.

 Aidan Simister